puppetlabs/puppetserver/documentation/configuration.markdown

 ~~~

 To enable rule-by-rule logging for each request as it's checked for
-authorization add the following to Puppet Server's `logback.xml` file:
+authorization, add the following to Puppet Server's `logback.xml` file:

 ~~~
 <logger name="puppetlabs.trapperkeeper.authorization.rules" level="TRACE"/>